 In the scorching desert heat, a spirited delivery man ventures into the vast emptiness, unaware of the horrifying fate that awaits him.
-With his present cargo tightly secured, he had no inkling that within its confines lay a mystery too grisly to comprehend.
-And then, as the cargo is unveiled, a ghastly truth was revealed – a man-eating beast, more sinister than any nightmare, lurks behind those timber slates.
+With his present cargo tightly secured, he has no inkling that within its confines lay a mystery too gruesome to comprehend.
+And then, as the cargo is unveiled, a ghastly truth is revealed – a man-eating beast, more sinister than any nightmare, lurks behind those timber slates.
 The desert becomes an arena of terror, where life and death hang in the balance.

 This horror sci-fi story is part one of the series, The Sell Outs, based on the short story.